pamelaireri/pamelaireri/README.md

 ## About
 Fall 2019 Computer Science graduate with three years of Project Management and Technology Consulting experience serving Fortune 500 customers.
 I love developing products, writing code, creating web and mobile applications, and working with technology.

 In my past roles, I have excelled at project management, dealing with customized product development.
 As a project leader, I have handled everything from beginning to end during the software development life cycle.
-I worked closely with the developers providing statement-of-work, direction, guidance, training, and defined code requirements.
+In addition to working closely with the developers providing statement-of-work, direction, guidance, training, and defined code requirements.
 I find it rewarding to see a vision come to life.

 Currently, I seek a role that combines my software engineering competencies and customer-centric obsession with project management.
 I am fascinated by AI, Machine Learning, and IoT.